TIGRLab/brainhack-2022-scrubbing/README.md

 We use the latest version of nilearn (with `pip install git+https://github.com/nilearn/nilearn.git`) with the new function `nilearn.signal.clean` to perform scrubbing and cleaning.

-The visualization for QC will be done with R.
+The visualization for QC will be done with R. See [tutorial for plotting the figure for QC](https://github.com/TIGRLab/brainhack-2022-scrubbing/blob/main/notebooks/Testing-Visualization.md).

 ## Before BrainHack